 UAF housing is available for children and adults participating in the institute.

 Contact UAF Conference Services or call 907-474-6769.
 Ask for the “Academic rate” under the Conference Housing listing.
-Hotels and several convenient Bed & Breakfasts are available.
+Hotels and several convenient Bed & Breakfasts are available in close vicinity of the University.
 Restaurants and grocery stores are nearby and accessible by public transportation from the University.

 All minors must be accompanied by a parent or responsible adult while on campus.
 No housing is available for minors without parents or designated responsible adult.
 Parents are responsible for the supervision of their minor children while attending Fairbanks Suzuki Institute classes and activities on the UAF campus.